Sepsis cynipsea: Sister species

 Sepsis neocynipsea is only recently diverged from Sepsis cynipsea.
 Even though both species are widespread, overlap geographically, and have similar mitochondrial gene sequences, they have different behaviors and morphologies.
 While S. neocynipsea is most commonly found in North America, it is also present in some of the same geographic locations that S. cynipsea is found in, like the Swiss Alps.
 While S. cynipsea and S. neocynipsea cross-breeding events can produce hybrid offspring, these offspring are typically infertile or have low fertility.
 Pre- and post-zygotic barriers between the species are still forming, so they have recently diverged.
 In S. cynipsea, female shaking during mating events is more visible than in S. neocynipsea.
 S. cynipsea flies also have higher rates of successful matings per mating attempts than S. neocynipsea do.

 Genetics

 There are high levels of genetic variability between flies, especially related to form.
-The heritability of these morphological traits ranges between 0.33-0.90 for males but is lower for females.
+The heritability of these morphological traits ranges between 0.33 and 0.90 for males but is lower for females.
 Male Sepsis cynipsea flies are smaller than females for all traits except for the width of the fore femur.
 Body size and male leg features are selected for, so evolution works on these traits and contributes to sexual dimorphism.